Top things to know:

 Unpredictable bleeding, spotting, and prolonged bleeding are common when using these methods, especially during the first few months (16).
 These symptoms usually improve with time, but they can continue for some people.

-What’s the normal period length for people with intrauterine devices (IUDs)?
+What’s the typical period length for people with intrauterine devices (IUDs)?

 Your period on the hormonal IUD